Alleingang des Pioniers: Das ist Tesla Vision Only

 The challenges of autonomous driving at Tesla

-Getting all the environmental data just from cameras is so different from what the rest of the industry is doing.
-And, of course, he is not sleeping when it comes to autonomous driving.
-Breaking new ground has often helped Tesla in the past, but in this case you need a lot of optimism to believe in success in the near future.
+Obtaining all the environmental data from cameras alone is very different from what the rest of the industry is doing.
+And, of course, they are not sleeping when it comes to autonomous driving.
+Breaking new ground has often helped Tesla so far, but in this case you need a lot of optimism to believe in success in the near future.

 Customer doubts and the future of Tesla Vision

-Many people are therefore asking themselves "When is Tesla Vision coming?", although this question is of course somewhat incorrectly formulated.
-Tesla Vision has been around for a long time, it just can't do everything it's supposed to do yet.
+Many are therefore asking themselves "When is Tesla Vision coming?", although this question is of course somewhat incorrectly formulated.
+Tesla Vision has been around for a long time, it just can't do everything it should be able to do.
 Some are therefore considering whether they should retrofit the Tesla USS on the third-party market or wait for a Tesla ultrasonic sensor update that can replace the USS in all features with camera images.

 But let's take it one step at a time: What exactly is the whole issue about and what are the current developments?

 An autonomous car needs data, lots of data.
-It constantly needs to know what the area around the vehicle looks like, whether objects will cross its path, where the road runs and much more.
+It constantly needs to know what it looks like around the vehicle, whether objects will cross its path, where the road is and much more.
 For a long time, Tesla collected this data, just like its competitors, from a whole arsenal of sensors: ultrasonic sensors, radar sensors and cameras.
-But Tesla has always rejected the laser radar (lidar) used by some car manufacturers - too big, too expensive, not necessary.
+Only the laser radar (lidar) used by some car manufacturers has always been rejected by Tesla - too big, too expensive, not necessary.

 Then Elon Musk announced Tesla Vision, the idea of obtaining all the necessary data purely from camera images.
-Musk was of the opinion that cameras facing forwards, sideways and backwards would be able to capture the surroundings sufficiently and be more accurate than other sensors.
-Cameras detect lines, small curbs or grooves that are not recognized by USS or radar.
+Musk was of the opinion that cameras to the front, side and rear would provide sufficient coverage of the surroundings and would also be more accurate than other sensors.
+Cameras recognize lines, small curbs or grooves that are not recognized by USS or radar.

-This decision initially led to the removal of the radar sensors, which were deemed inaccurate, from all new Model 3s and Ys in 2021 and from all new Model Ss and Xs in 2022.
+This decision initially led to the removal of the radar sensors, which were considered inaccurate, from all new Model 3s and Ys in 2021 and from all new Model Ss and Xs in 2022 .
 This apparently worked quite well and there was no major outcry from the Tesla community.
-Only other car manufacturers, who are firmly committed to radar, were surprised.
+Only other car manufacturers that rely heavily on radar were surprised.

 Tesla Vision USS: Tesla annoys customers